 Das Keyboard has become synonymous with quality in the keyboard world.
 First introduced with blank keycaps to lure out the ninja typists, Metadot’s Das Keyboard lineup has earned a special place in the heart of typists and gamers alike.
 The fourth generation of the company’s acclaimed flagship brings a face lift and a nice helping of new features.

 Metadot has finally rid its keyboard of the dreadful glossy plastic front cover.
 In its place is a beautiful, sand-blasted aluminum plate.
 The weight of the metal adds heft and quality feel to the board.
 Its grainy texture is excellent at warding off fingerprints and the like.
 The lips of the front plate extend beyond the base so the keyboard can be easily lifted.
+All this makes it one of the best gaming keyboards you can buy.

 PC Gamer Buying Guide